 Visa and Mastercard make similar claims.
 This is an interesting contradiction because lower cost internal payment processing is cited as the advantage for closed loop stored value smartcard systems over Open Loop and credit cards.

 Industry experts and journalists such as Junya Suzuki like to discuss transit payment systems as being a battle between “Open Loop vs. Closed Loop” contactless payments.
 EMV contactless is portrayed as being open “good” vs. Stored-value/prepaid transit SmartCards (Suica, Oyster, etc) as closed “bad”.
 This is entertaining but the whole debate is a setup: smartphone digital wallet platforms destroy the distinctions between the two.
 Digital wallet cards like Apple Pay Suica and Smart Octopus on Samsung Pay merge ‘open’ and ‘closed’ into a seamless whole that’s more convenient flexible and powerful than either one on its own.

 The Japanese IC Transit Card Model: Scale, Compatibility, Regionality

 Open Loop really only has one theoretical advantage: scale because it works everywhere, on paper.
-The reality is that not everybody has credit cards or good credit ratings and open loop support is not easy to pull off.
-Japanese IC Transit cards neatly sidestepped the Open scale advantage when they merged under a single interoperable compatible Transit IC SmartCard standard in 2013.
+The reality is that not everybody has credit cards or good credit ratings and open loop support is not easy to implement on gates and backend systems.
+Japanese IC Transit cards neatly sidestepped the open loop scale advantage when they merged under a single interoperable compatible Transit IC SmartCard standard in 2013.
 Contactless prepaid SmartCard e-money use took off from there.

 JR East does a good job of creating loyalty point programs for JR East area merchants tying them into the Suica e-money network.
 Other Japanese transit companies do the same for their regional Transit IC cards.
 When Hong Kong officials complain that the city is missing the contactless payments QR code gold rush in mainland China because of the success of Octopus, that simply proves how deep the Japanese/Hong Kong IC transit card model has penetrated beyond transit into payments and the general fabric of daily life.